roboflow/roboflow-python/docs/index.md

 1. Create and manage projects;
 2. Upload images, annotations, and datasets to manage in Roboflow;
-3. Start training vision models on Roboflow;
+3. Start training vision models on Robfolow;
 4. Run inference on models hosted on Roboflow, or Roboflow models self-hosted via [Roboflow Inference](https://github.com/roboflow/inference), and more.

-The Python package is documented on the [official Roboflow documentation site](https://docs.roboflow.com/api-reference/introduction).
-If you are developing a feature for this Python package, or need a full Python library reference, refer to the [package developer documentation](https://roboflow.github.io/roboflow-python/).

 ## 💻 Installation